talaia-labs/python-teos/README.md

 `teos` consists in four main modules:

-- `teos`: including the tower's main functionality (server-side)
+- `teos`: including the tower's main functionality (server-side).
-- `cli`: including a reference command line interface (client-side)
+- `cli`: including a reference command line interface (client-side).
 - `common`: including shared functionality between `teos` and `cli`.
 - `watchtower-plugin`: including a watchtower client plugin for c-lightning.

-Additionally, tests for every module can be found at `tests`.
+Additionally `contrib` contains tools that are external to the tower (currently `teos_client`, an example Python client for the tower).
+Tests for every module can be found at `tests`.

 ## Dependencies
 Refer to [DEPENDENCIES.md](DEPENDENCIES.md)